DIDSR/LCD_CT/docs/source/index.rst

 3. Dose reduction estimation:

-- Analyzing the dose reduction percentages of a nonlinear reconstruction method relateive to a reference method (e.g., filtered back projection method) for maintaining LCD using the AUC results of the evaluated reconstruction method and a reference method across multiple dose levels obtained from a LCD test.
+- Estimating the dose reduction percentages of an evaluated nonlinear reconstruction method relative to a reference method (e.g., filtered back projection method) using the AUC results of the evaluated and the reference reconstruction methods across multiple dose levels obtained from a LCD test.

    *(This feature runs only in python.)*